Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 When libraries are open, you can use wi-fi inside or get a free turn on a library computer.
 To save work done on a library computer, or print files from your own computer, bring a portable drive (flash drive, thumb drive, memory stick) or save to your email or online account.

 Prints can be made via library computers, and cost 10 cents a page.
 50 cents for color prints.

 Internet sessions on public computers at the Main Library are 45 minutes, and the computer will offer you more time, up to another 15 minutes, if not many computers are in use.
 Most Branch Libraries have at least one computer on which you can get an hour-long turn.

 At the Main Library in Eureka, use your Humboldt County Library Card to get a turn on a public computer.
 If you are a visitor, ask for a Guest Pass at the Computer Access Desk.
 If you are filling out a government form or an application form for school or employment, ask if a special computer is available for you.

-If it’s not easy to use the phone, use the California Relay Service.
+If it’s not easy to use the phone due to a difficulty hearing or other disability, use the California Relay Service.
 Dial 711 to access this service.

-If you are out of the area and wish to ask a genealogical or local history question by mail, you may use our Obituary Search Service or Local History Search Service.
+If you are out of the area and wish to ask a genealogical or local history question, please use our Obituary Search Service or Local History Search Service.
 These long distance research services are available for a ten dollar fee.
 (Of course, research assistance is free when you visit the library.)

 If you have a question that needs an answer, please call the Main Library Reference Desk at 707-269-1905.
 Librarians can answer questions about the website and any kind of information questions over the telephone.